Frances E. Henne

-Frances E. Henne (October 11, 1906 – December 21, 1985) was an American librarian.
+Frances E. Henne (October 11, 1906 – December 21, 1985) was an American librarian and a long-time professor at the Columbia University School of Library Service.
 Henne pursued a life of education and became a leader and expert in creating standards for school librarians.
 In 1999, American Libraries named her one of the "100 Most Important Leaders We Had in the 20th Century."

 Early life and education

 Henne was born in Springfield, Illinois in October 1906.
-Henne graduated from the University of Illinois in 1929 with a BA degree, and then went on to receive her masters in English in 1934.
+Henne graduated from the University of Illinois in 1929 with a BA degree, and then went on to receive her master's degree in English in 1934.
 During her schooling, Henne was introduced to the library profession while working at the Lincoln Public Library.